 She added, "Our group exists to fight the legalization of assisted suicide and to mobilize other Vermonters to fight assisted suicide."

 "The particular safeguards in any law do not interest us much, because we do not believe it is possible to legislate away the inherently pressuring quality of legal assisted suicide," McMurray said.
 "Assisted suicide drugs cost about $200, while six months of good palliative care cost many thousands.
-There are also time and emotional
+There are also time and emotional costs that people would feel reluctant to impose on their families and communities if assisted suicide were to become legal."

 "An act relating to patient choice and control at end of life," Senate Bill 77, introduced in the Vermont Senate earlier this year, is just the latest attempt dating back decades to introduce to the Green Mountain State what one side calls "physician-assisted death" and the other calls "assisted suicide."